 - 17.1 The Authority Representative is responsible for calling meetings of the Group in consultation with the chairperson. - 17.2 Reasonable notice of meetings must be given by the Authority Representative to each member, including details of the time and venue.
-The Authority Representative will endeavour to give notice of at least four weeks.

-- 17.3 Meeting papers should be circulated at least five business days in advance of a meeting to enable their proper consideration by Group members, though it should be recognised that there will be instances where this is not possible.
-If possible, lengthy and complex papers should be circulated at least 10 business days prior to a meeting. - 17.4 Non-confidential meeting papers must be published on the Authority's website as soon as practicable after they have been circulated to members.
+The Authority Representative will endeavour to give notice of at least four weeks. - 17.3 Meeting papers should be circulated at least five business days in advance of a meeting to enable their proper consideration by Group members, though it should be recognised that there will be instances where this is not possible.
+If possible, lengthy and complex papers should be circulated at least 10 business days prior to a meeting. - 17.4 The Group, in consultation with the Authority Representative, will ensure that non-confidential meeting papers are published on the Authority's website as soon as practicable after they have been circulated to members, but not later than five days after the Group meets.